- Library Hours

 If you are a student, your library card is the same as your Bengal Badge.
 If you do not have a Bengal Badge yet, you need to go to student services to get your picture taken.
 When the badge is created it is then sent to the library where you pick it up.

 Distance learners are those students who are registered and take UMFK classes but who do not come to campus for their classes.
 The Library staff endeavors to make the same services available to both on-campus and distance learners.
-A useful web site for distance learners is UMFK's Distance Learning Site.
+For detailed explanation on services for distance learners try UMFK's Distance Learning Site.

 What services are available for patrons with disabilities?

 The Library staff endeavors to make all of our services available to all of our users.
-The first floor of the Library is wheelchair accessible through the main entrance of the building.
-An assisted learning center computer is also available for patron use.
+The first floor of the Library is wheelchair accessible through the main entrance of the building facing the quad.
 The staff is happy to help those with special needs access our materials.

 Blake Library Trivia